gczh/documentation-1/guides/advanced_guides/known_limitations.md

 ### Maximum words per attribute

 A maximum of __1000 words par attribute__ can be indexed.
+This means that if an attribute contains more than 1000 words, only the first 1000 words will be indexed and the rest will be silently ignored.

 This limit is enforced for relevancy reasons.
 The more words there are in a given attribute, the less relevant the search queries will be.
-If you put more than 1000 words in one attribute, only the first 1000 will be indexed.

 ## Other limitations